splunk/public-o11y-docs/get-started/get-started-guide/onboarding-readiness.rst

 When using the Splunk Distribution of OpenTelemetry Collector, you can use receivers to collect metrics data from third-party providers.
 For example, you can use the Prometheus receiver to scrape metrics data from any application that exposes a Prometheus endpoint.
 See :ref:`prometheus-receiver`.

-See :ref:`monitor-data-sources` to see a list of receivers.
+See :ref:`monitor-data-sources` for a list of receivers.

 Education resources
 =====================

 * For a list of free Splunk Observability Cloud courses, see :new-page:`Free training<https://www.splunk.com/en_us/training/free-courses/overview.html#observability>`.
 * For the full course catalog for Splunk Observability Cloud, see :new-page:`Full course catalog for Splunk Observability Cloud <https://www.splunk.com/en_us/training/course-catalog.html?filters=filterGroup4SplunkObservabilityCloud>`.
-   * See the :new-page:`Curated started track for Splunk Observability Cloud <https://drive.google.com/file/d/1LHZL1jaP8irQvfI3HG71XcgGavgEn5cD/view>` to determine what courses to prioritize.
+   * See the :new-page:`Curated track for Splunk Observability Cloud <https://drive.google.com/file/d/1LHZL1jaP8irQvfI3HG71XcgGavgEn5cD/view>` to determine what courses to prioritize.
 * Follow the Splunk Observability Cloud metrics user certification if you want to build a center of excellence for observability in your organization.
 See :new-page:`Splunk Observability Cloud metrics user certification <https://www.splunk.com/en_us/training/course-catalog.html?filters=filterGroup2SplunkO11yCloudCertifiedMetricsUser>`.

 Next step